Cord Cutting: More Than Half of Americans Cut Cable or Streaming Services in 2025 Due to Rising Costs

 Rising cable costs and the thousands of options for shows and movies on various streaming services have been key factors in the popularity of cord-cutting.
 As long as streaming subscriptions are more affordable than cable for the average household, it makes sense to move away from cable.

-By asking respondents which popular streaming services they currently subscribe to, we found that the average person has subscriptions for a little more than 3.5 popular streaming services, which costs $58 per month on average.
-That’s $25 less than the average amount that people pay for cable ($83).
+By asking respondents which popular streaming services they currently subscribe to, we found that the average person has subscriptions for 3.4 popular streaming services, and users pay a little more than $48 per month on average for those subscriptions.
+That’s $35 less than the average amount that people pay for cable ($83).

-The streaming services with the highest subscriber loyalty
+The streaming services with the biggest subscriber base

 With so many big-name streaming services available to consumers, which ones are people the most and least likely to subscribe to?